vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-260.md

-# Upgrade Nebula Graph to v{{nebula.release}}
+# Upgrade NebulaGraph to v{{nebula.release}}

-The legacy versions of Nebula Graph refer to the versions lower than Nebula Graph v2.0.0-GA.
-This topic describes how to upgrade Nebula Graph to v{{nebula.release}}.
+The legacy versions of NebulaGraph refer to the versions lower than NebulaGraph v2.0.0-GA.
+This topic describes how to upgrade NebulaGraph to v{{nebula.release}}.

 !!! note

-     To upgrade Nebula Graph v2.0.0-GA or later versions to v{{nebula.release}}, see [Nebula Graph v2.0.x to v{{nebula.release}}](upgrade-nebula-from-200-to-260.md).
+     To upgrade NebulaGraph v2.0.0-GA or later versions to v{{nebula.release}}, see [NebulaGraph v2.0.x to v{{nebula.release}}](upgrade-nebula-from-200-to-260.md).

 ## Limitations

 * Rolling Upgrade is not supported.
-You must stop the Nebula Graph services before the upgrade.
+You must stop the NebulaGraph services before the upgrade.

 * There is no upgrade script.
 You have to manually upgrade each server in the cluster.

-* This topic does not apply to scenarios where Nebula Graph is deployed with Docker, including Docker Swarm, Docker Compose, and K8s.
+* This topic does not apply to scenarios where NebulaGraph is deployed with Docker, including Docker Swarm, Docker Compose, and K8s.

-* You must upgrade the old Nebula Graph services on the same machines they are deployed. **DO NOT** change the IP addresses, configuration files of the machines, and **DO NOT** change the cluster topology.
+* You must upgrade the old NebulaGraph services on the same machines they are deployed. **DO NOT** change the IP addresses, configuration files of the machines, and **DO NOT** change the cluster topology.

 * The hard disk space of each machine should be **three times** as much as the space taken by the original data directories.

 * Known issues that could cause data loss are listed on [GitHub known issues](https://github.com/vesoft-inc/nebula-graph/issues/857).
 The issues are all related to altering schema or default values.

-* To connect to Nebula Graph 2.0.0, you must upgrade all the Nebula Graph clients.
+* To connect to NebulaGraph 2.0.0, you must upgrade all the NebulaGraph clients.
 The communication protocols of the old versions and the latest versions are not compatible.

 * The upgrade takes about 30 minutes in [this test environment](#appendix_1_test_environment).